Honors Program Activities and Events

 Living Learning Community

 The Honors first-year students live together in a living learning community with a Resident Assistant who is an honors student.
 The RA, Honors Program Director, first-year seminar faculty, peer mentors, and Honors Council work together to provide programming, service projects, and social activities to foster the unique needs of honors students.
-Beginning Fall 2012 the Honors LLC will move to Schlosser Hall and institute a sophomore honors LLC.
+Honors LLC is in Schlosser Hall.
+A sophomore honors LLC is also in Schlosser.

 Annual NCHC National Conference view photos